If we don’t win, you don’t pay.

 About Ehline Law’s Winning Team

 Many of us are still learning more from the US Coast Guard about the so-called “Titanic Sub” and the implosion deaths of the Washington-based company CEO Stockton Rush, as well as Shahzada Dawood and his son Suleman Dawood, Hamish Harding, and Paul-Henri Nargeolet.
-Court documents show in that the submersible reached extreme depths.
+Court documents show that the submersible reached extreme depths.
 Records show that there may have been safety issues that could invalidate waiver forms signed by the victims in that implosion about 900 miles off Cape Cod.
 As we mourn with these families, holding charter companies and the tourism industry accountable is more important than ever when misled passengers aboard these boats suffer physical injury or die!
-News stories are already blaming Rush, the skipper, for placing rapid innovation above real-world testing in his Titan submersible operations.
+News stories already blame Rush, the skipper, for placing rapid innovation above real-world testing in his Titan submersible operations.

 What is the difference Between a Submersible and a Submarine?